pingcap/blog/5-key-differences-between-mysql-and-tidb-for-scaling-in-the-cloud.md

 - It independently scales the SQL Processing and Data Storage tiers.
 For many workloads, you will hit one bottleneck before the other.
 - It incrementally scales by adding nodes (for both SQL and Data Storage).
 - It utilizes hardware better.
-To scale out MySQL to one master and four replicas, you would have five copies of the data.
+To scale out MySQL to one primary and four replicas, you would have five copies of the data.
 TiDB would use only three replicas, with hotspots automatically rebalanced via the Placement Driver.

 ## 2. TiDB's storage engine is RocksDB